kowsikanA/News-Website/README.md

 - 📱 Responsive layout with modern design using HTML, CSS, and JavaScript.
 - 🌐 Dynamic rendering of articles with author, publish date, description, and image.

-## Files Overview

-- `index.html`
-  Main HTML structure of the website.
-Contains a navigation bar and a section where news articles are dynamically loaded.

-- `style.css`
-  Handles the visual styling, layout, and responsiveness.
-Includes styles for the navbar, cards, buttons, etc.

-- `index.js`
-  JavaScript logic to fetch data from the NewsAPI and dynamically generate HTML elements for news articles.
-Handles category-based filtering.

-## How It Works

-1. On page load, the site fetches top headlines in English using a preset API key.
-2. When users click on "Sports" or "Politics" in the navbar, the JavaScript updates the API endpoint to fetch relevant category-based news.
-3. The fetched news is displayed in a card-based layout with title, image, description, author, publish date, and a link to the full article.

 ## License